-It was Margaret Thatcher’s so-called cure of ‘British Disease’ (mitigation of the powers of Unions, privatization of state-owned enterprises, cuts in welfare spending) that started the free-market wave which was eventually foisted upon many developing countries, oftentimes, against their will.
+It was Margaret Thatcher’s cure of the British disease that started the free-market wave.
+Several years later, the free-market model was foisted upon developing world, oftentimes, against their will.

 Chang also berates the manager-shareholder alliance and how it works to the long-run disadvantage of corporations.
 Shareholders are always a happy lot as long as their dividends show an upward trend even if this happens at the expense of minimizing corporate investment.

 This idea of Shareholder value maximization enables a host of managers and financial shareholders to ride the gravy train.
 Sometimes, inadvertently, they gnaw into the companies.